-A visitor center with restrooms is located at the site.
-Picnic and overnight facilities are not available.
+A visitor center with restrooms is located at the site along with picnic areas.
+Overnight facilities are not available.

 Visit our website: http://www.nps.gov/grko